 Your sponcee will have your name and address if you wish, or you may remain anonymous.
 You may also designate a specific recipient with their chosen sober living venue.

-Thank you for the outstanding support we received for our recent fundraiser.
-Our purpose was to raise money for Womens' Recovery so women in need can receive help for their addictions regardless of their financial circumstances; to raise awareness of the addiction epidemic in New Haven County; and to help lower the stigma attached to heroin Addiction so addicts can come out of hiding and seek help.
-We were enormously successful in each of those goals.
+Our purpose is to raise money for recovery programs so men and women in need can receive help for their addictions regardless of their financial circumstances; to raise awareness of the addiction epidemic in New Haven County; and to help lower the stigma attached to heroin addiction so addicts can come out of hiding and seek help.

 The Connecticut Shoreline has suffered from this epidemic just as the rest of the country has.
 For this reason we are having a fundraising, consciousness raising event on June 23 at the Martin Bishop Field in Guilford, CT.
 Proceeds from the event will benefit The Womens' Recovery Corporation, a local non-profit organization that raises money for women in financial need to enter sober living.